wyhallenwu/course-projects/cs224n/cs224n/final/final/squad/README.md

 3. Related hyperparameters settings are different, I use default settings of the final project.

 ### TODO
 a paper.
 I may choose transformer related.
+- [  ] adding masks to query encoder
+My idea:
+> there are papers using mask when encoding context and query.
+I guess may be we can only encode query with a randomness.
+It is based on a assumption that there already exsits explicit answer but our questions may be ambiguous.
+This usually make it difficult for search engine to retrieve the answer we want.